 - Built during the Great Depression, the skyscraper rose at an astonishing pace, averaging 4.5 floors per week.
 The entire construction took just 13 months, a remarkable feat for the time.

-- The Empire State Building has made more than 100 film and television appearances, lighting up the silver screen in classics like “King Kong” and “Sleepless in Seattle.”
+- The Empire State Building has been featured in more than 200 movies, featured prominently in classics like King Kong and Sleepless in Seattle.

 - Believe it or not, the building has several secret rooms, including a former speakeasy from the Prohibition era and a time capsule containing artifacts from 1931.